UCBoulder/tardigrade_abaqus_tools/README.md

 ### C++ Libraries

+> **NOTE: Non-admin installations for Eigen and Boost are no longer required.** This project is built and deployed
+> against C++ libraries managed in Conda.
+See the Conda environment file and README discussion for non-admin environment
+> management.

 * [BOOST](https://www.boost.org/doc/libs/1_53_0/) >= 1.53.0
 * vector\_tools: https://xcp-stash.lanl.gov/projects/MM/repos/vector_tools

 #### Constitutive c++ Tools

-All of the ``*_tools`` libraries are pulled from their git repos by branch name and built with their respective cmake files as part of the cmake build for this project.
+If not found on the current system or active Conda environment, all of the ``*_tools`` libraries are pulled from their git repos by branch name and built with their respective cmake files as part of the cmake build for this project.

----

 ---